What is an ostomy pouching system?

 How do I choose an ostomy pouching system?

-The ostomy nurses at the University of Chicago Medicine will help you choose an appropriate pouching system.
+The ostomy nurses at the University of Chicago Medicine will help you choose an appropriate ostomy bag and pouching system.
 Factors to consider when selecting a pouching system include the type of stoma, your body shape, stoma construction, issues with concealment, activities of daily living and your preference.

 Where should I purchase a pouching system?